 An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office.
-Any instance of misconduct will result in a grade of 0 for the assessment in question.
+Any sanctions will be assigned accordingly and following Loyola policy.
+The minimum sanction is a score of zero on the assignment which cannot be dropped from the grade calculation.